Stephen-Gates/report-gallery/docs/story/index.md

 ![Technical Fitness view](../assets/images/view-tf.png){: .zoom }

-## What is the health of your application portfolio?
+## Application portfolio health

-This report shows the health (functional and technical fitness) of your applications in a grid.
+This report provides an overview of the health (functional and technical fitness) of your applications in a grid.
 The quadrant the application is in determines it TIME classification (Tolerate, Invest, Migrate, Eliminate).

 Technical Fit \\ Functional Fit | Low       | High
 :------------------------------ | :-------- | :------